aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Chart Interactivity
+# How to Add Tooltips in Interactive Charts (Aspose.Cells Java)

 ## Introduction

-Interactive charts add a new dimension to data visualization, allowing users to explore and understand data better.
-In this tutorial, we'll show you how to create interactive charts using Aspose.Cells for Java.
-You'll learn how to add features like tooltips, data labels, and drill-down functionality to your charts, making your data presentations more engaging.
+Interactive charts let users explore data by hovering, clicking, or drilling down into details.
+In this tutorial you’ll learn **how to add tooltips** to a chart, as well as how to **add data labels**, and implement **drill‑down** navigation—all with Aspose.Cells for Java.
+By the end, you’ll be able to build a fully‑featured, interactive chart that makes your data presentations more engaging and insightful.

+## Quick Answers
+- **What library is needed?** Aspose.Cells for Java (latest version).
+- **Which primary feature does this guide cover?** Adding tooltips to charts.
+- **Can I also add data labels?** Yes – see the “Adding Data Labels” section.
+- **Is drill‑down supported?** Yes, via hyperlinks on data points.
+- **What file format is produced?** An Excel workbook (`.xlsx`) with an interactive chart.

+## What is Adding Tooltips?

+A tooltip is a small popup that appears when a user hovers over a chart element, showing additional information such as the exact value or a custom message.
+Tooltips improve data readability without cluttering the visual layout.

+## Why Create Interactive Charts in Java?

+- **Better decision‑making:** Users can instantly see precise values.
+- **Professional reports:** Interactive elements make dashboards look modern.
+- **Reusable components:** Once you master the API, you can apply it to any Excel‑based reporting solution.

 ## Prerequisites

-Before we get started, make sure you have the following prerequisites:
+Before we dive in, make sure you have:

-- Java Development Environment
+- A Java development environment (JDK 8 or newer).
-- Aspose.Cells for Java Library (Download from [here](https://releases.aspose.com/cells/java/)
+- Aspose.Cells for Java library (download from [here](https://releases.aspose.com/cells/java/)).
+- A sample Excel file named **data.xlsx** containing the data you want to visualize.

-## Step 1: Setting up Your Java Project
+## Step 1: Setting Up Your Java Project

-1. Create a new Java project in your favorite IDE.
+1. Create a new Java project in your preferred IDE (IntelliJ IDEA, Eclipse, etc.).
-2. Add the Aspose.Cells for Java library to your project by including the JAR file.
+2. Add the Aspose.Cells JAR to your project’s classpath.

 ## Step 2: Loading Data

-To create interactive charts, you need data.
-Let's start by loading some sample data from an Excel file using Aspose.Cells.
+To create an interactive chart you first need a worksheet with data.
+The code below loads the first worksheet from **data.xlsx**.

 ```java
 // Load the Excel file